iftekharansari2003/CURRENCY_CONVERTOR/README.md

 # CURRENCY CONVERTER

 The "Currency Converter" project enables quick and accurate currency exchanges using real-time exchange rates.
-With a user-friendly interface, it allows seamless conversion between multiple currencies, ideal for travelers, businesses, or anyone needing up-to-date financial information at their fingertips.
+With a user-friendly interface, it allows seamless conversion between multiple currencies, ideal for travelers, businesses, or anyone needing up-to-date financial information at their fingertips .

 ## Table of Contents